ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.ems-esp/README.md

 	### **WORK IN PROGRESS**
 -->
 ### **WORK IN PROGRESS**
+* use statepicker for jsonConfig (ems-esp energy statistics, boiler efficiency and heating demand)
+* new file location for km200.csv file -- breaking change
+* old file location for km200.csv file(s) will be deleted by adapter
+* new selection for database within parameters

+### 4.0.1 (2024-05-31)
+* jsonConfig optimization for tablets and medium resolution screens

+### 4.0.0 (2024-05-30)
-* support different ems-esp bus id's for own states
+* support different ems-esp bus id's for own states polled
+* now with jsonConfig for adapter config
+* rework enum attributes for room and function for all adapter states created
+* admin adapter version >= 6.13.16 required - nicer layout with admin version >= 6.17.13

 ### 3.5.0 (2024-05-15)
 * warm water starts not supported anymore within statistics due to name changes within ems-esp firmware 3.7